 We believe that our relationship with our stockholders is an important part of our corporate governance program.
 Our stockholder and investor outreach generally includes investor road shows, analyst meetings, investor days and investor conferences and meetings.
 We also communicate with our stockholders through our SEC filings (including our annual report and proxy statement), press releases and our website.
 In addition, our conference calls for quarterly earnings releases are available to anyone in real time and on an archived basis.
-During 2020 we also reached out to our 21 largest stockholders who have a policy of engaging with portfolio companies, representing approximately 54% of our outstanding shares, to engage in a dialogue regarding their areas of focus and concern.
+During 2021 we also reached out to 37 of our 40 largest stockholders who have a policy of engaging with portfolio companies, representing approximately 74% of our outstanding shares, to engage in a dialogue regarding their areas of focus and concern.

-The primary corporate governance issues raised by our stockholders during 2020 were as follows:
+The primary corporate governance issues raised by our stockholders during 2021 were as follows:

 Continued Focus on Executive Compensation.

-Several investors asked that we provide disclosure with respect to the rationale for our compensation decisions in light of the COVID-19 pandemic, including with respect to cash bonus awards made to our CEO and our NEOs to the extent such awards are not paid based on our achievement of financial results pursuant to the terms of our annual short-term incentive compensation plan.
-Taking this feedback into account, we have included additional information about this topic for 2020 in the Compensation Discussion and Analysis beginning on page 32.
+Several investors continued to ask that we provide expanded disclosure with respect to the rationale for our compensation decisions in light of the COVID-19 pandemic, including with respect to cash bonus awards made to our CEO and our NEOs to the extent such awards are not paid based on our achievement of designated goals pursuant to the terms of our annual short-term incentive compensation plan.
+Taking this feedback into account, we have included additional information about this topic for 2021 in the Compensation Discussion and Analysis beginning on page 35.

-Continued Focus on ESG Efforts, Including Additional Information on our Diversity and Inclusion Efforts.
-Several investors continue to ask that we provide an enhanced level of reporting regarding our ESG policies and procedures, as well as additional information regarding our diversity and inclusion efforts.
-Taking this feedback into account, we have taken the actions described in Environmental, Social and Governance on page 27 above.
-We also expect to incorporate this feedback into our 2020 ESG report, which we expect to publish in the third quarter of 2021.
+Continued Focus on ESG Efforts, Including Additional Information on our Diversity, Equity and Inclusion Efforts.
+Several investors continue to ask that we provide an enhanced level of reporting regarding our ESG policies and procedures, as well as additional information regarding our diversity, equity and inclusion efforts.
+We incorporated this feedback into our 2020 ESG report, which we published in the third quarter of 2021, and we intend to expand this reporting in future ESG reports.